 I know it sounds wild but you need to say the Merchant Mariner Oath in front of a notary and have them verify you said it.

-Your oath may be administered by any Coast Guard-designated individual or any person legally permitted to administer oaths (This means any notary can help you out!) in the jurisdiction where the person taking the oath resides.
+Your oath may be administered by any person legally permitted to administer oaths (This means any notary can help you out!) in the jurisdiction where the person taking the oath resides.
+If you are in person at a USCG REC there will be a Coast Guard-designated individual who can watch you say the oath and then sign it, but this is very hard to schedule and pull off.

 Make sure the notary witnesses you reciting your oath and then signs and stamps your oath form.

 The oath form provided by the USCG says sample on it.
-But, it works great and you can use it as your oath form (https://www.dco.uscg.mil/Portals/9/NMC/pdfs/forms/Merchant_Mariner_Oath.pdf)
+But, it works great and you can use it as your oath form (View & Print Merchant Mariner Oath PDF)

 We hope this made your life a little easier and if you have other questions the MM-SEAS team is always here to help!